SamG101-Developer/SPP-Primer/Writerside/topics/3-1-Variables-Mutability.md

 ### Recursive variable destructuring

-- **TODO**
+Variables can be declared with recursive variable destructuring, allowing a mix of tuple, struct and standard variable declarations.
+This might look like: `let Vec(pos=(x, ..), dir) = vector`.
+This would only take the `x` of the `pos`, and the `dir` attributes of the `vector` variable.
+There is no limit to the amount of recursion that can be done with variable declaration destructuring.

 ## Mutability of a variable

 Whenever a variable is declared, it is immutable by default.
 Immutability by default is a feature taken from Rust, and allows for safer programming, as there is it prevents unexpected and accidental changes to variables.
 To make a variable mutable, the `mut` keyword must be used with the `let` keyword.
+To make a parameter mutable, prefix its identifier with the `mut` keyword.
 Tuple and struct parts must be individually marked as mutable.

 ### Variable mutability example: